Date of birth

 Another loan spell with Colchester and then a permanent move to Sheffield Wednesday followed in the winger’s career.
 Then in August 2014, Nottingham Forest signed the 24-year-old for a fee in the region of £1.5 million.

 Antonio was in fine goal-scoring form last season netting 15 times, including two against the Royals when we came to visit the City Ground soon afterwards.

-He has since made his England debut and currently plies his trade in the Premier League with West Ham United.
+He has since been called up to the full England squad and currently plies his trade in the Premier League with West Ham United.